ppeerttu/virtualization-benchmarks/tests/README.md

 ### Network

-The purpose of this test is to measure the network bandwidth on each of the platforms.
+The purpose of this test is to measure the network bandwidth and jitter on each of the platforms.
 The test will be conducted with `iperf3`.

-**Measurement feature**: Network throughput
+**Measurement feature**: Network throughput and jitter

-**Feature metric**: Received bits/s, sent bits/s
+**Feature metric**: Received bits/s, sent bits/s, jitter ms

 **Tools**: [iperf3][iperf-site]